-Scoring Criteria Points Possible 1.
-Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 15 2.
-Cost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s).
-Applicant is required to provide 1 : 16 • Ту rpes(s) of BMP(s s) proposed • Nu umber of each E BMP type Total drainage area(s) contributing to each BMP type • Percent of drainage area(s) that is/are considered priority land uses (i.e., high density residential, industrial, commercial, mixed urban, public transportation stations) - o provide geospatial information (thro BMP location(s) for the project. ugh ArcGIS and/or Goog gle Earth) that identifies the 3.
-I efits: Based on treatment capacity and B) + (B x 3) + (C x 6) = (up to 12 poin fit will be calculated using the 12 Line Factor Points Available A nt of 1 year, 1-hour event flowrate n priority land uses to the BMP(s) 0 to 1 В nt of 85th percentile, 24-hr design event the ow-impact development (LID) or treatment ot 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters r zero-discharge BMPs 0 to 1 1 Ap e not expected to calculate the score for question 2 and que on the application materials provided by the onsultant will provide the analysis 2 Ex clude high-capacit /infiltration). y systems (i.e., hydrodynamic separators), ilters/biofilters, or zero-dis charge BMPs (i.e., 4.
-I ctive will the pro (up to 10 points pposed project be in dealing with the r ;) nore visible forms of pol lutants, such as a litter and 10 5. ۱ What oth er BMP types w rere considered for this project?
-Why w as the proposed BMP c hosen?
-(5 points) 5 Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): 6 Less tha 4 - 8 mc n 4 Months onths 3 - 12 months More than 12 months (2 points) (1 point)
+Scoring Criteria Points Possible Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 15 Cost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s).
+Applicant is required to provide1: 16 • Ту pes(s) of BMP(s s) proposed • Nu umber of each E BMP type • To otal drainage are ea(s) contributing to each BMP type Percent of drainage area(s) that is/are considered priority land uses (i.e., high density residential, industrial, commercial, mixed urban, public transportation stations) The applicant must also provide geospatial information (through ArcGIS and/or Google Earth) that identifies the drainage area(s) and BMP location(s) for the project.
+3. Pollutant Reduction Benefits: Based on treatment capacity and BMP type, project benefit will be calculated using the scoring equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up \text{ to } 12 \text{ points})^1$ Line Factor Points Available A nt of 1 year, 1-hour event flowrate n priority land uses to the BMP(s) 0 to 1 В nt of 85th percentile, 24-hr design event tha ow-impact development (LID) or treatment t 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters [,] zero-discharge BMPs 0 to 1 1 Applicants are not expected to calculate the score for question 2 and question 3.
+OCTA's technical consultant will provide the analysis for these questions based on the application materials provided by the applicant.
+2 Ex clude high-capacit /infiltration). y systems (i.e., hydrodynamic separators), 1 ilters/biofilters, or zero-dis charge BMPs (i.e., 4.
+I ctive will the pro (up to 10 point pposed project be in dealing with the n s) ore visible forms of pol lutants, such as a litter and 10 5.
+What other BMP types were considered for this project?
+Why was the proposed BMP chosen?
+(5 points) 5 Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 7.
+Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following OCTA Board of Directors approval. (up to 6 points): 6 Less tha 4 - 8 mc n 4 Months onths 3 - 12 months More than 12 months (2 points) (1 point)